Constants are used to define configuration values. These can differ per environment.

 The value for a constant can also be overridden in a configuration.
 This allows you to run locally using different values for one or more constants, without having to change the default value for the constant every time.

-Constants can be used in:
+Constants can be used in the following:

-- Consumed Web Services: in this case the constant is a URL that specifies where the web service is located.
-This can vary based on the environment in which the application is running, so that you can for example use different web services for development and production.
+- Consumed web services – in this case, the constant is a URL that specifies where the web service is located; this can vary based on the environment in which the application is running, so that you can, for example use different web services for development and production